UEFA Under-19 Futsal EURO schedule: All the matches

 Article body

-The UEFA European Under-19 Futsal Championship finals at Olivo Arena in Jaén kick off on Sunday, with hosts Spain beginning their title defence against Romania.
+The UEFA European Under-19 Futsal Championship finals at Olivo Arena in Jaén are in progress with hosts Spain beginning their title defence against Romania later today.

 The group fixtures continue the following day, with the games including a 2019 final rematch between Spain and Croatia, before the group stage concludes on Wednesday 7 September, The top two in each group will progress to the semi-finals on Thursday 8 September, with the decider to be held on Saturday 10 September.